tinamayswinkels/sukhavati/_posts/2026-06-24-ayurvedic-detox-in-bali-personalized-panchakarma-by-dosha-and-schedule10-signs-your-liver-is-sluggish-and-tips-to-help-detoxify.md

 ## **Personalising Panchakarma by Dosha and Stress Load**

-In Ayurveda, we talk about three main doshas, or body-mind types.
-Most people are a mix, but one or two tend to lead.
+In Ayurveda, there are three doshas.
+Everyone is a mix of all three, and that unique combination constitutes one’s ‘Mind-Body’ type.
+Though everyone has all three doshas, one or two tend to predominate.

 * **Vata:** quick mind, light sleep, tends to anxiety, gets wired and exhausted at the same time
 * **Pitta:** focused, driven, can get hot, inflamed, impatient or angry under pressure